Knabrostræde 3: History

 With the introduction of House numbering in Copenhagen 1859, Snaren's Quarter No. 134 B became Knabrostræde 3.
 The painter L.A.
 Ring lived in the building in 1886–87.

 On 19 July 1888, F. C. Hvilsom (1830-1903) opened a Stationery shop and bag manufactory in the building.
 The activities were later expanded with a book printing facility at Rolighedsvej 18.
 The enterprise was upon his death continued by his widow Rosalie Hvilsom and their sons E. E. Hvilsom (1881-1927) and F. V. Hvilsom (1880-1936).
 In 1906, F. C. Hvilsoms Sønner was moved to Gothersgade 76.
 Mørcl & C., a coffee roastery, was after the turn of the century for a while based in the rear wing.

 Pan Club Copenhagen, an LGBY night club, opened in the rear wing in 1980.
 It closed on 14 April 2007.
 It was later on and off continued as an LGBT night club under other names until 2016.

 Architecture

 No. 3 consists of three storeys over a raised cellar and is ten bays long.
 The sugar refinery's building was already in 1826 subject to extensive alterations and was prior to this just five bays long.
-The current facade design dates mainly from another adaption in 1856.
+The current facade design dates mainly from another adaptation in 1856.
 The building has rusticated finishing on the ground floor, stucco decorations with lion heads under the windows on the first Storey and a cornice supported by corbels under the roof.
 The building was also subject to alterations in 1870.
 The gateway opens to a small, partly cobbled courtyard.
 A short perpendicular side wing extends from the rear side of the building.

 A former warehouse (No. 3A) and a rear wing (No. 3B) are located in the courtyard.
 The former warehouse is five bays wide with large central openings with shutters and a wall dormer with the remains of a pulley.